No one is perfect.

-No matter how digital or automatic the world becomes, it’s still driven and operated by humans.
+No matter how digital or automatic the world becomes, humans still drive and operate it.
 You don’t need to be super popular and have a million best friends.
 You just need a few people you care about who care about you in return.

 Your ability to interact with other people is key to your success.
 There is no penalty for being likable.
 Nothing bad comes from making a person feel good.
 No evil will befall you if you help people.

 Your purpose in life doesn’t need to be extravagant.
 It doesn’t require sacrifice and suffering.
 Your purpose in life doesn’t need to be original or profound.
-It doesn’t even require life long commitment.
+It doesn’t even require a lifelong commitment.

-You only need to need a guiding goal or vision that you make decisions based around.
+You only need a guiding goal or vision that you can base decisions around.